rackerlabs/understack/components/10-keystone/README.md

 - keystone-admin is the admin password for creating other users, services and endpoints.
   It is used by the initialization / bootstrap jobs.
-- rabbitmq-default-user is created by the messaging-topology-operator.
-  The name stems from the RabbitMQ cluster from the [rabbitmq-cluster](../04-rabbitmq-cluster/) component. `${CLUSTER_NAME}-default-user`
 - keystone-db-password is the DB password for the keystone DB user.
 - keystone-rabbitmq-password is the RabbitMQ password for the keystone user.